 “I’m so glad you made it alright.
 How was it?”

 As she asked, she took a step back but held firm to Tess’s shoulders.
 Her mother knitted her eyebrows as she studiedTess’s’ face as if she could see through Tess.
 Tess did her best to smile and wave away her mother’s worry.

 “Fine, fine.
 Just glad to be home.”

-At the mention of home, her mother’s face once again lit up and she motioned toward the house behind her.
-It wasn’t huge, but it was much nicer compared to their apartment in the city.
-The house had two stories with plain windows and an equally plain front door.
+At the mention of home, her mother’s face once again lit up.
+She motioned toward the house behind her.
+It wasn’t huge, but it was much grander in comparison to their apartment in the city.
+The house had two stories with bare windows and an equally plain front door.
 However, something rather unique was the bright orange roof.
-Peering around, all the houses seemed to have this unique characteristic.
+As Tess peered around, she noted that all the houses seemed to have this unique characteristic.
 Upon looking around, though, Tess quickly realized how quaint her new hometown was.

 “Is that the only other house here?”

 She asked, pointing toward their neighbor, a few feet to the left of their home.
 Her mother didn’t answer right away, but when Tess met her sheepish gaze paired with a nervous grin, Tess already knew the answer.
 Seeming to sense as such, her mother didn’t answer the question directly.
 Instead, she tried to change the subject.

 “There’s the Pokemon Research Lab.
 Professor Birch is the main researcher in this area.
 He has a son about your age.”

 Though, uninterested, Tess tried her best to seem enthusiastic as she bobbed her head in response.
 The Pokemon Lab was impressive, much larger than the two carbon-copied houses.
 It also had its unique color pallet, a grey building with a green-grey roof.
 If Tess couldn’t say anything else about the town, she could at least say it was all fascinating to look at.
 Her mother wrapped an arm around Tess’s shoulder and hugged her once more.